TheMaroonHatHacker/gnomeforpi/README.md

 # gnomeforpi
 A script to install gnome on the Raspberry Pi

+WARNING: All tests are made on this branch at the moment.
+Any changes may break GNOME desktop even more so than without.

+Currently we don't support audio.
+If you need to use audio, we recommend you use bluetooth

 This simply installs the gnome package for Raspberry Pi OS, then replaces config files to optimize GNOME.

 To get started, you'll need to do initial setup first.